 The objective of the Nominating and Corporate Governance Committee is to maintain a board comprised of individuals of the highest personal character, integrity, and ethical standards, reflecting a broad range of professional backgrounds, skills and experience relevant to our business.
 The biography shown above for each director nominee includes many of the factors that the Nominating and Corporate Governance Committee considered important in determining that the nominee should serve as a director of our company.
 The Nominating and Corporate Governance Committee considers diversity as one of many factors in identifying board nominees.
 Such diversity includes personal characteristics such as race and gender, as well as diversity in background and skills that relate to the Board of Director's performance of its responsibilities.
-The Nominating and Corporate Governance Committee does not assign criteria specific weight when reviewing candidates and may not apply the same criteria to all prospective nominees.
+The Nominating and Corporate Governance Committee considers and may not apply the same criteria to all prospective nominees.